Purpose of this article

 All efficiency measures are entered at the asset level.

-Within this section, you will see three distinct tables.
+Within this section, you will see three distinct tables — one each for energy, water, and waste efficiency measures.

 Each table shows, at a glance: